 - Application for Admission with a nonrefundable processing fee. - A baccalaureate degree from a regionally accredited institution. - Official transcript in a registrar's sealed and stamped or signed envelope from the institution that awarded the baccalaureate degree to the applicant as well as all transcripts from all other colleges or universities attended. - Two professional recommendations attesting to the applicant's competencies, character, and potential and/or ability as an educator.
 Professional recommendations can be sent by mail or e-mail.
 If sent by mail, to be considered official, the envelope must be signed by the recommender on the envelope seal.
-If sent by e-mail, the recommendation letter must be sent from a professional e-mail address directly to the admission manager. - A one- to two-page statement of educational purpose reflecting an understanding of and response to the MA in Education/Teaching Credential Mission (see the Mission Statement in this academic catalog, page 76) as it applies to the applicant's goals. - Certification of Completion (COC) and Tuberculosis test (TB).
-Late applicants will receive a conditional acceptance pending the receipt of the COC and TB test.
+If sent by e-mail, the recommendation letter must be sent from a professional e-mail address directly to the admissions manager. - A one- to two-page statement of educational purpose for the Master of Arts in Education program as it applies to the applicant's goals. - Certificate of Clearance (COC) and tuberculosis (TB) test results.
+Late applicants will receive a conditional acceptance pending the receipt of the COC and TB test results.